 But this residential village has a few surprises up its sleeve.
 It is home to many a restaurants and hip hangout places.
 In my 3 years in the area I never knew about this cafe sitting in Kamagong.
 Last weekend my friend, Alchris and I made the discovery after a quick early dinner in a nearby resto.
 It’s a concept store that sells surfing items with a cafe on the ground floor.
 It’s called, Tenant Manila Cafe and Surf Shop.

 It’s not an in-your-face surf shop in a sense that it is not overly promoted.
 The promotion, if we can call it that is subtle.
 There are posters on the wall with Surf is Dead captions.
 There is a clothes rack in the corner of the room with some tees of pastel colors hanging.
 And there’s this long table with magazines, decorative plants, and ceramic bowls with crushed corals.
-The shop is on the second level, which I deliberately didn’t check to prevent my tendency to do “accidental shopping” (I’d be in trouble in I find thai pants up there).
+The shop is on the second level, which I deliberately didn’t check to prevent my tendency to do “accidental shopping”.

 The coffee bar takes the far middle part of the room, a cube of unpainted concrete.
 There are only a few tables and most of them are occupied with people bent on their studies.
 You can say that it’s a good place to study because it’s quiet.
 It was a bit awkward for me to talk or make jokes because I was afraid that I’d disturb the other patrons.